 Investing in innovation pays off.
 All major advances in new energy technology, from oil to nuclear energy to renewables, had serious government support in their early stages – even the fracking revolution that caused the gas boom.
 All of these have led to American energy independence.
 Early stage government support launched a $100 billion annual market.
 Not a bad return.

 There are many parts of our energy and industrial system where we don’t yet have a cheaper clean alternative – much MORE innovation is needed.

-Challenge: Heavy industry like steel, cement, aluminum and petrochemicals are also established industries — and changing processes may be costly.
+Challenge: Heavy industries like steel, cement, and chemicals are established industries; replacing or retrofitting infrastructure and processes may be costly.

 Solution: The market-based program we’ve seen in power sector decarbonization should be transposed to heavy industry to drive the commercialization of various industrial innovation solutions.